TheRealAniko/banana-express/README.md

 - [pg](https://www.npmjs.com/package/pg) is a PostgreSQL client for Node.js that enables seamless interaction with PostgreSQL databases using JavaScript.
 - [cors](https://www.npmjs.com/package/cors) (Cross-Origin Resource Sharing) is a middleware for Node.js that enables secure cross-origin requests in web applications.
 - [sequelize](https://sequelize.org) Sequelize is a Node.js ORM for SQL databases like PostgreSQL, MySQL, and SQLite.
 It simplifies database interactions with models, relationships, and migrations while supporting raw queries.
+- [joi](https://www.npmjs.com/package/joi) is a powerful data validation library for JavaScript and Node.js that allows developers to define and enforce validation rules using a simple and intuitive schema syntax.
+It supports various data types, custom validation rules, and detailed error messages, making it ideal for validating API requests, form inputs, and database entries.
+Joi ensures data integrity and simplifies validation in applications.
+- [pg-hstore](https://github.com/scarney81/pg-hstore) is a node.js library used to serialize and deserialize JSON-like objects into PostgreSQL's hstore format.
+It is commonly used with Sequelize, a popular ORM, to handle hstore data types in PostgreSQL databases.
+The library simplifies converting JavaScript objects to hstore strings and vice versa.

 ## Dev Dependencies